balazshevesi/react-ripples-continued/package/README.md

 ## Dynamic Animations

-The component includes two animations:
+The component includes two animation keyframes:

 1. `ripple-animation`: The standard ripple effect animation.
 2. `ripple-fill-and-hold-scale-animation`: A fill and hold animation for the ripple effect.

-These animations are dynamically injected into the document head upon component import.

 ## Styling